juliendoutre/itr/README.md

 Source code for a real-time computer science course.

+## Requirements

+This project has only been tested on Linux.

+macOS is _officially not supported_ as [it does not implement the POSIX `timer_` APIs](https://unix.stackexchange.com/a/564129/250345).

 ## Repository organization

 These exercises guide the development of functions and classes to manage the real-time execution of tasks on a Linux platform.